 Executive functioning refers to a person’s ability to allot his or her mental resources (such as perception, attention, memory) in ways that allow for rapid, efficient problem solving or decision-making.
 Many experiments have shown positive effects of video-game training on measures of executive functioning.
 Here are two examples

 • Increased mental flexibility.
-A number of researchers have shown that experience with action video games improve people’s abilities to switch rapidly and without error between tasks that have conflicting demands ((Anderson et al, 2010; Green et al, 2012; Colzato et al, 2014).
+A number of researchers have reported that experience with action video games improves people’s abilities to switch rapidly and without error between tasks that have conflicting demands (Anderson et al, 2010; Green et al, 2012; Colzato et al, 2014).

-• Reversing mental decline that accompanies aging.
+• Reduction of mental decline that accompanies aging.
 Cognitive flexibility, attention, working memory, and abstract reasoning all tend to decline with age.
-Many experiments, with elderly participants, show that video game play results in improvement in all of these abilities (e.g. Basek et al., 2008).
+Many experiments, with elderly participants, show that video game play can result in improvement in all of these abilities (e.g. Basek et al., 2008).
 One study found that such play led not just to cognitive improvements, but also to better self-concepts and enhanced qualities of life in elderly participants (Torres, 2011).

 Improvements in job-related skills

 If you are a parent who has been limiting your child’s computer play because of the claims you have read of harmful effects, the research summarized here and in my previous posts on video gaming might give you pause.
-The bulk of the research suggests that the claims about negative effects of video gaming are largely myths and the positive effects are real.
-As children know in their bones, the kinds of mental skills that video games help to develop are among the skills that are increasingly important in today's world.
+The bulk of the research suggests that the claims about negative effects of video gaming are largely myths and that there are real positive effects.
+The kinds of mental skills that video games help to develop may be increasingly important in today's world.

 And now, what are your thoughts and questions about all this?
 What experiences have you or your children had with video games?
 This blog is a forum for discussion, and your ideas, knowledge, and questions are valued and taken seriously, by me and by other readers.
 As always, I prefer if you post your comments and questions here, in the comments section, rather than send them to me by private email.
 By putting them here, you share with other readers, not just with me.
 I read all comments and try to respond to all serious questions.
 Of course, if you have something to say that applies only to you and me, then send me an email.